How do I restore VMware VM from backup

 ✤2 concise steps to back up multiple VMs at once:

-1. Bind Devices: binding your or VMware ESXi devices on AOMEI Cyber Backup to manage all VMs.
-It supports VMware 6.0 and all later versions, as well as Windows Server 2012 and all later versions.
+1. Bind Devices: add vCenter or Standalone ESXi host as the source device on AOMEI Cyber Backup to manage all VMs.
+It supports paid and free versions of VMware 6.0 and all later versions, as well as Windows Server 2012 and all later versions.

 2. Create Backup Tasks: click + Create New Task and provide Task Name, Backup Type, Device, Target, Schedule to create a complete automatic backup task.

 The created backup tasks will be clearly listed with their status and target details, for further managing or restoring.

 1. Click … > Restore on the left of the backup task to start setting up the VMware data recovery task.

 2. Confirm the restore Source task, and click Select Content to specify a restore point.

 As you can see, all recovery points related to the VM will be clearly listed with backup type details.
 Click OK to continue.